Performance Characterization of a Plastic-Scintillator Sensor for Fast-Neutron, Thermal-Neutron, and Gamma-Ray Discrimination: Materials and Methods

+The three scintillation materials used in this study were EJ200, EJ276, and EJ426.
+The basic properties of these materials are summarized in Table~\ref{tab:scintillator_properties}.

+EJ200 and EJ276 were both plastic scintillator cubes with a side length of 6~cm and high light output.
+The EJ426 screen was a $^{6}$LiF/ZnS(Ag)-based thermal-neutron-sensitive screen with a thickness of 0.32~mm.
+EJ276 can distinguish between $\gamma$ rays and fast neutrons on the basis of their different pulse decay characteristics, whereas EJ200 has a faster decay time but does not provide pulse shape discrimination between these two components.
+EJ426 is suitable for thermal-neutron detection because it produces relatively slow scintillation signals and exhibits low $\gamma$ sensitivity in the present thin-screen configuration.
+Thermal neutrons are captured in EJ426 primarily through the $^{6}$Li$(n,\alpha)^{3}$H reaction shown in Equation~\ref{eq:li_capture}.

+This reaction produces $^{4}$He and $^{3}$H ions that subsequently excite the ZnS(Ag) phosphor and generate visible photons~\cite{Pino:2015dna,Stedman:1960}.
+The resulting light signals from EJ426 exhibit waveform characteristics that differ from the $\gamma$-induced signals in the plastic scintillator, thereby enabling thermal-neutron tagging in the composite detector.
+Therefore, EJ426 serves as an effective thermal-neutron-sensitive layer in mixed radiation fields.

-For this experiment, an XP3232 PMT manufactured by Hainan Zhanchuang Photonics Technology Co.,Ltd.~\cite{Jiang:2022vnd} was employed.
-The XP3232 is a cylindrical vacuum tube with a length of 11.2 cm and a diameter of approximately 5.1 cm.
-The PMT peak sensitivity at 420 nm, which matches the emission spectrum of the plastic scintillator.
-Because the PMT diameter is smaller than the side length of the scintillator block, the PMT was coupled directly to the scintillator without additional light guides.
+For this experiment, an XP3232 PMT manufactured by Hainan Zhanchuang Photonics Technology Co., Ltd. ~\cite{Jiang:2022vnd} was employed.
+The XP3232 is a cylindrical vacuum tube with a length of approximately 11.2~cm and a diameter of approximately 5.1~cm.
+The PMT has a peak spectral sensitivity near 420~nm, which matches the emission spectrum of the plastic scintillator.
+The photocathode type was bialkali, and the effective photocathode diameter was approximately 5~cm.
+The PMT was coupled directly to the scintillator.